CSC530project2/ticket_website/READMEPROFESSOR.md

 # ticket_website
-MAKE SURE U READ THIS IN BLOB FORM
+MAKE SURE U READ THIS IN source BLOB FORM

 in my backlog testing doc the version don't match the version here. here a conversion. im so sorry.